Precautions for buying Costa Rica Beach Front Property

 Concessions can be forfeited

-Concessions on maritime zone beach property in Costa Rica can be forfeited for the following reasons:
+Concessions on a maritime zone beach property in Costa Rica can be forfeited for the following reasons:

 - Failure to apply for an extension of a concession in a timely manner